Umang2000/TM-Video-Edittor/README.md

 ![alt text](camera.png?raw=true)

 # Problem Statement
-To create an android application which can fullfill the given points of tests.
+To create an android application that can fulfil the given points of tests.

 #### Description
 1. Should make an Activity which holds the camera preview in realtime and render any filter which could be rendered using openGL or Vulkan and modify the content of camera preview in real time.